-The term "market value" is neither defined in section 9C nor in section 1.
-Thus the ordinary meaning of the term must be applied in interpreting it for purposes of section 9C.
-The International Valuation Standards define "market value" as -
+The words "market value" are neither defined in section 9C nor in section 1 and must accordingly be given their ordinary meaning for purposes of interpreting section 9C.
+The International Valuation Standards20 define "market value" as -

 "the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently, and without compulsion".